-“I live in San Francisco.
+“I live in New Orleans.
 I can’t find a therapist who is an expert in Childhood Emotional Neglect!”

-Since I first started speaking and writing about Childhood Emotional Neglect (CEN) in 2012 I’ve heard the above comments many times, from people all over the world.
+Since I first started speaking and writing about Childhood Emotional Neglect (CEN) in 2012, I have heard the above comments many times, from people all over the world.